Force Touch: Hardware

 On iPhones with 3D Touch, the capacitive sensors are directly integrated into the display.
-When a press is detected, these capacitive sensors measure microscopic changes in the distance between the back light and the cover glass.
+When a press is detected, these capacitive sensors measure microscopic changes in the distance between the backlight and the cover glass.
 On the Apple Watch, a series of electrodes line the curvature of the screen.
 When a press is detected, these electrodes determine the pressure applied.
 The trackpads deploy a similar mechanism, although sensory information is determined by a series of four sensors that align with the corners of the trackpad.
 The detected pressure is then relayed to the Taptic Engine, which is Apple's haptic feedback engine.
 The electromagnetic linear actuator within the Taptic engine is capable of reaching its peak output in just one cycle and producing vibrations that last 10 milliseconds.
 Unlike typical motors, the linear actuator does not rotate but oscillates back and forth.
 The Taptic Engine produces immediate haptic feedback, without the need to offset the balance of mass.
 The haptic feedback produced may be accompanied by an audible tone.
 This helps in gaining the user's attention in order to convey an important information such as a success, warning or a failure.
 Each haptic type is defined for a specific purpose, to convey a specific meaning.